 What is the weather like in Zambia?The weather during December and January has average daily highs between 80 and 85 degrees and daily low temperatures in the low-60’s.
 This time of year is rainy season so it typically rains everyday for some portion of the day.

-Will I have Zambian helpers/volunteers in the classes I teach?
-Can I give money or gifts to my Zambian volunteers while I’m there?You will be assigned either one or two Zambian volunteers to assist you in your classes.
-It’s a good idea to bring a small inexpensive gift to give your Zambian partners at the end of the week such as a hat, Christian book, jewelry, a new shirt, etc. You cannot give money to your Zambian partners/helpers as this can create problems between the Zambian partners.
+Will I have Zambian helpers in my group?
+Can I give money or gifts to my Zambian volunteers while I’m there?You will be assigned either one or two Zambian volunteers to assist you in your group.
+You cannot give money to your Zambian partners/helpers as this can create problems between the Zambian partners.

 Can I adopt an orphan?While technically it is possible to adopt a child from Zambia, the process is extremely difficult and wrought with corruption.
 Therefore, it is our ministry philosophy to change the lives of Zambian children within their country thus enabling them to grow up to become future, Godly leaders.